 Gold prices increase Rs2,900 per tola in Pakistan

-According to the rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA), the price of 24-carat gold settled at Rs235,500 per tola in the local market.
+According to the rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA), the price of 24-carat gold settled at Rs236,400 per tola in the local market.

-On Thursday, gold prices in Pakistan had held steady despite a record rupee fall against the US dollar.
+On Tuesday, gold prices in Pakistan had increased by Rs500 per tola.

 Comments